principekiss/onions.watch/README.md

 <i>Learn how to use Tor hidden services safely.
 Check whether a darknet site is online, view the uptime history of popular darknet sites and their mirrors.</i>
 </p>

-This project is a copy of [dark.fail](https://dark.fail) that aims to provide a codebase to allow anyone to create their own information site about [onion services](https://community.torproject.org/onion-services/).
+This project is a copy of [dark.fail](https://dark.fail) and aims to provide a codebase to allow anyone to create their own information site about [onion services](https://community.torproject.org/onion-services/).

 <p align="center">
  <b><i>I solemnly swear that i am up to no dark</i></b>.